Suu Kyi asks investors for help on Myanmar jobs "time bomb"

-BANGKOK (Reuters) - Nobel laureate Aung San Suu Kyi urged foreign firms on Friday to invest cautiously in fast-changing Myanmar and give priority to creating jobs as much as making profits to help defuse the “time bomb” that is the country’s high unemployment rate.
+BANGKOK, June 1 (Reuters) - Nobel laureate Aung San Suu Kyi urged foreign firms on Friday to invest cautiously in fast-changing Myanmar and give priority to creating jobs as much as making profits in order to defuse the “time bomb” that is the country’s high unemployment rate.

-Speaking during her first trip outside her country in 24 years, the leader of the fight against dictatorship in Myanmar warned against “reckless optimism” about its rapid reforms, which could be easily undone if not supported by the military.
+Speaking during her first trip outside her country in 24 years, the leader of the fight against dictatorship in the former Burma also warned against “reckless optimism” about Myanmar’s rapid reforms.

-Suu Kyi, 66, said the country, also known as Burma, faced a crisis due to the number of people without work and urged foreign companies to provide jobs and training.
+Suu Kyi, 66, said Myanmar faced a crisis due to the number of people without work and urged foreign companies to provide jobs and training.
 Their investments should not fuel corruption or line the pockets only of the business elite.

 “The proportion of young people unemployed in Burma is extremely high.
 That is a time bomb,” she said in a speech to the World Economic Forum on East Asia in Bangkok.